moby/buildkit/README.md

 ### Load balancing

-`buildctl build` can be called against randomly load balanced the `buildkitd` daemon.
+`buildctl build` can be called against randomly load balanced `buildkitd` daemons.

 See also [Consistent hashing](#consistent-hashing) for client-side load balancing.